-The event is supported by the British Astronomical Association and hopes to gather data on the current light pollution levels in the UK but also raise local awareness of the problems of bad lighting – impact on wildlife and human health, waste of energy, its false sense of security and, for us and our children, the loss of one of the most beautiful aspects of nature and our world.
+The event hopes to gather data on the current light pollution levels in the UK and also raise local awareness of the problems of bad lighting – impact on wildlife and human health, waste of energy, its false sense of security and, for us and our children, the loss of one of the most beautiful aspects of nature and our world.

 The results collated by CPRE for 2019 are available to zoom into to see prior counts in your area.